europeana/Labs/_posts/apps/2014-03-29-BHL-Scan-List.md

 ---
 **BHL Scan List** - A tool to co-ordinate scanning efforts across biodiversity heritage organisations.

 BHL-Europe and BHL member institutions can work together to improve their scanning efforts using this tool.
-It is based on the Biodiversity Heritage Library Serials Union Catalogue, developed at [NHM London] (http://www.nhm.ac.uk/ "Click here to visit the NHM London website") for the [BHL project](http://www.biodiversitylibrary.org/ "Click here to visit the BHL project website").
+It is based on the Biodiversity Heritage Library Serials Union Catalogue, developed at [NHM London](http://www.nhm.ac.uk/ "Click here to visit the NHM London website") for the [BHL project](http://www.biodiversitylibrary.org/ "Click here to visit the BHL project website").

 Currently, there are over 85,000 records of serials relevant to the biodiversity community in the BHL Scan List.
 The database will be continuously expanded to also include monographs from [BHL-Europe](http://www.bhl-europe.eu/ "Click here to visit the BHL-Europe website" libraries.